Aiken man dies after double stabbing at his home; victim’s stepson charged

 Dale Carlin, suspect

-An Aiken County man has been charged with stabbing his mother and stepfather, with a murder charge following the death of the stepfather, authorities said.
+An Aiken County man has been charged with murder in the stabbing death of his stepfather and the attempted murder of his mother, authorities said.

-Aiken County Coroner Darryl Ables confirmed that a 73-year-old man has died after being stabbed during a incident over the weekend at his rural home.
+Aiken County Coroner Darryl Ables confirmed that 73-year-old Mark Douglas Burch died after being stabbed during an incident over the weekend at his rural Aiken County home.

-According to Ables, the incident occurred on Sunday at approximately 1:20 a.m. at the victim’s residence on John Scott Road.
-The victim, identified as Mark D. Burch, was transported by EMS to Wellstar MCG Health after sustaining multiple stab wounds.
+According to Ables, the stabbing occurred around 1:20 a.m.
+Sunday at the victim’s residence on the 500 block of John Scott Road.
+Burch was transported by EMS to Wellstar MCG Health after sustaining multiple stab wounds.

 “Mr. Burch succumbed to his injuries (Tuesday) morning at 3:15 a.m.,” Ables said.
 “Our office responded at 4:22 a.m. to the hospital to continue our investigation.”

-An autopsy on Burch is scheduled next week in Newberry.
-The Aiken County Coroner’s Office is working alongside the Aiken County Sheriff’s Office, which continues to investigate the circumstances surrounding the stabbing.
+An autopsy for Burch is scheduled next week in Newberry.
+The Aiken County Coroner’s Office and Aiken County Sheriff’s Office are continuing to investigate the circumstances surrounding the case.

 What to Read Next